 Did You Know?

 I should have told her everything.
 Mom loved stories like that.
 It's not so bad if you think about it.
 It could have been worse.
-Just think how that poor guy ended up who got a new kidney in Boston.
+Just think how that poor guy who got a new kidney in Boston ended up.
 He got his name in all the papers, but he died just the same.
 And what about Laika, the space dog?
 They put her in the Sputnik and sent her into space.
 They attached wires to her heart and brain to see how she felt.
-I don't think she felt to good.
+I don't think she felt too good.
 She spun around up there for five ...

 Referenced in Glasgow Kiss: Co-Operation